zonemaster/zonemaster/docs/public/specifications/tests/Address-TP/address02.md

 ## Scope

-This test checks for the existence of PTR records for the corresponding reverse domains of the name servers IP address
+This test checks for the existence of PTR records for the corresponding reverse domains of the name servers IP address.

-## Inputs
+## Inputs*

 The domain name to be tested.